In the News

 Recent Council Publications

-Approved by Governor Abbott, the strategic plan for the Texas workforce system was developed by the Texas Workforce Investment Council and its system partners over a twelve-month period from September 2014 to September 2015.
+Approved by Governor Abbott, the strategic plan for the Texas workforce system was developed by the Texas Workforce Investment Council and its system partners over a 12-month period from September 2014 to September 2015.
 Texas Government Code, Section 2308.104, charges the Council with developing a single strategic plan for the state’s workforce system.
 The plan is intended to guide system partners in implementing workforce programs, services, and initiatives designed to achieve the strategies, system objectives, and goals that are outlined in the plan.
 In mid-2019, at the four-year mark, the Council once again engaged its system partners to update the plan.
 Summary of Strategic Plan Infographic

-This report is the first annual evaluation report for The Texas Workforce System Strategic Plan FY 2016–FY 2023.
-The focal point is a balanced scorecard that presents outcome and 13-year trend data for system performance.
-Through the delivery of multiple workforce education and training programs, state and local system partners served over 4.6 million individuals in the last reporting year.
-Of those participating in workforce system programs and services, almost 500,000 individuals completed a degree, certificate, or other measure of educational achievement.
-Over 1.5 million Texans who participated in a workforce program found a job, stayed in a job, and/or enrolled in further education or training.
-(December 2016) Summary Archive Request Information
+This report is the seventh annual evaluation report for The Texas Workforce System Strategic Plan FY 2016–FY 2023.
+The focal point is a balanced scorecard that presents outcome and trend data for system performance.
+Through the delivery of multiple workforce education and training programs, state and local system partners served more than 4.1 million individuals in the last reporting year.
+Of those participating in workforce system programs and services, more than 650,000 individuals completed a degree, certificate, or other measure of educational achievement.
+Additionally, over 850,000 Texans who participated in a workforce program found a job, stayed in a job, and/or enrolled in further education or training.
+(December 2022) Summary of Evaluation 2022

 This study provides a demographic overview of veterans for both the U.S. and Texas.
 A demographic description of the U.S. veteran population is first presented to provide context for the analysis of Texas veterans.
-The Texas veteran population is then detailed with a focus on disabilities and the characteristics of veteran labor force participants.
+The Texas veteran population is then detailed with a focus on the characteristics of veteran labor force participants.
 The veteran population is a valuable resource for Texas employers and the Texas economy.
-(September 2016) Summary
+(March 2021) Summary of Veterans in Texas

 Recent Council Actions

-- March 2017 – The Council took action on two items.
-The first action, as required by Texas Government Code, Section 2308.101(12), was to approve the fiscal year 2018 funding formula recommendations for apprenticeship programs funded under Chapter 133 of the Texas Education Code.
-The second action approved an update to the Council’s bylaws.
+March 2023 – The Council took one action.
+This action, required by Texas Government Code, Section 2308.101(12), was to approve the fiscal year 2024 funding formula recommendations for apprenticeship programs funded under Chapter 133 of the Texas Education Code and to forward the recommendations to the Texas Workforce Commission for implementation.